istrategy/sendToSignal/README.md

 ./signal-cli -u  [yourcellnumber] verify [smscode]

 ## install your Python Virtual environment
-If you are using PyCharm it can be installed automatically.

-## create a .env file
-Create a .env file in the root of the project (linux)

 Run:
 python3 -m venv .venv
 source .venv/bin/activate
 pip install -r requirements.txt

+## create a .env file
+Create a .env file in the root of the project (linux) update the .env variables from the .env-example file.

 # Usage